The best senior dog supplies can keep your older dog healthier, happier and more comfortable.

 Wobbly legs can slip and slide on smooth surfaces such as wood or tile and senior dogs are much more likely to do themselves a serious injury if they fall.

-Non-skid bootees, toe-nail covers or rugs/runners throughout the house keep all four dog paws safely on the ground.
+Non-skid bootees or socks for dogs, toe-nail covers or rugs/runners throughout the house keep all four dog paws safely on the ground.